timescale/tobs/chart/docs/upgrades.md

   volumeName: <PERSISTENT_VOLUME>
 ```

-Create the Persistent Volume Claim defined in the above code snippet:
+Create the PVC defined in the above code snippet:

 ```
 kubectl create -f pvc-file-name.yaml
 ```

-Change the permissions of Prometheus data directory as new Kube-Prometheus instance by default comes with security context.
+Change the permissions of the Prometheus data directory as the new Kube-Prometheus instance comes with security context by default.

 ```
 apiVersion: batch/v1